An Exercise in Futility

-Most of you are well familiar with the feeling the Quality Assurance engineer/manager/person has in the majority of organizations: all this effort, overcoming all the resistance and then, upon leaving it unattended for a little while – everything just whams back into nothing, as if you have never done anything at all.
+Most of you are well familiar with the feeling the Quality Assurance engineer/manager/person has in the majority of organizations: all this effort, overcoming all this resistance and then, upon leaving it unattended for a little while – everything just whams back into nothing, as if you have never done anything at all.

 And then the Quality Assurance people resemble those plate spinners in a circus act: at first there is but one plate, and it works beautifully.
 Two plates – not bad at all; we get results, fill with enthusiasm.
 Three – quite fine, still working.
 Four – hmm, a bit of an effort is required here, but it’s not as if it’s going to kills, right?
 Five, six, seven – start to sweat, running about; just turned these last ones and the first ones are already all wobbly, about to fall, need another spin to get them back up nicely… Eight, nine, ten – what’s going on here?
 Can none work on their own?